 Implementation of federal overtime rules postponed

-The rule intended to increase the exempt employee minimum salary level from $455 per week ($23,660 per year) to $913 per week ($47,476 per year).
+The rule intended to increase the minimum salary level for employees who are exempt from receiving overtime pay from $455 per week ($23,660 per year) to $913 per week ($47,476 per year).
+This would have extended overtime protection to millions of workers not currently eligible for overtime pay under federal law.
 It also included an automatic salary threshold increase every three years to maintain the minimum salary level at the 40th percentile of full-time salaried workers in the lowest wage census region.